 New Student Convocation FAQs

 This year's New Student Convocation will take place Friday, Aug.
-30, 2013.
-Assembly for the new students will begin at 1 p.m. following the class photo in the O'Shea Hall Quad for freshmen and the welcome and luncheon for transfer students.
+29, 2014.
+Assembly for the new students will begin at 2 p.m. following the class photo in the O'Shea Hall Quad for freshmen and the welcome and luncheon for transfer students.
 Family members should begin to be seated in the Gallagher upper level at this time.
-The program will begin with the students procession by college at 1:30 p.m.
+The program will begin with the students procession by college at 2:30 p.m.
 The entire program will last approximately one hour.

 The New Student Convocation is the official welcoming ceremony of new students to the university community by the president, administration, faculty and staff.
 It is designed as an opportunity to convey to students the importance of their educational endeavor and the commitment of the university to support them in the achievement of this goal - both inside and outside the classroom.